ElenaAb1405/Smart-Thermostat-Project/README.md

 Once you have Jupyter installed, you can simply clone or download this repository and open the Jupyter notebooks (*.ipynb) in the Jupyter interface to explore the project.
 Also you need to save these csv files at the same directory where notebooks are.

-In addition, you need to have installed Python and the next libraries: **pandas, numpy, Datetime, PCA, math, geopy, Sseaborn, Matplotlib.pyplot, Scipy, Sklearn, Statsmodels.api, xgboost, joblib**
+In addition, you need to have installed Python and the next libraries: **pandas, numpy, Datetime, PCA, math, geopy, seaborn, Matplotlib.pyplot, Scipy, Sklearn, Statsmodels.api, xgboost, joblib**

 ## Usage